Reads a multi-column ASCII or CSV file and returns a series or table.

 - |

 A string.
-The name of the multi-column ASCII or CSV file to read.
-If no path is given, READTABLE searches the current working directory for the file. |
+The file name or URL of the multi-column ASCII or CSV file to read.
+If no path is given for a file name, READTABLE searches the current working directory for the file. |

 ||||||